Elected Officials Roles and Responsibilities including Open Government

 This workshop is for elected officials such as city councilmembers, mayors and members of local government special district boards and commissions.
 Staff such as city clerks who work directly with elected officials will also benefit from this workshop.
 This training meets the new open government training requirements for governing bodies and elected officials.

-Pomeroy, South Bend, Concrete– sign in and on-site registration begins at 5:30 pm.
+South Bend – sign in and on-site registration begins at 5:30 pm.
 Session will be from 6 – 8pm

 Roger Neal, Loss Prevention Coordinator, AWC RMSA